3 min read

 What is the Core Difference Between Business Premium and Office 365 E3?

-Office 365 E3 is a productivity focused license.
+Office 365 E3 is a productivity-focused license.
 It delivers email, collaboration tools, and desktop applications.
-Security, identity controls, and device management are expected to be added separately.
+Security, identity controls, and device management are added separately.

-Microsoft 365 Business Premium is designed as a bundled baseline.
+Microsoft 365 Business Premium is a bundled baseline.
 It combines productivity with built-in identity protection, endpoint security, device management, and data protection.
+Microsoft positions it as the right next step for organizations that want security enforced by default.

 How Business Premium Address Identity Based Attacks

-Identity based attacks remain the most common entry points into Microsoft tenants.
+Identity based attacks are the most common entry points into Microsoft tenants.

 Common examples include: